 For more information see Acute Myeloid Leukemia: Relapsed with Previous Remission Testing Algorithm

-For a list of the genes and exons targeted by this test see Targeted Genes Interrogated by Next-Generation Sequencing, Acute Myeloid Leukemia, Therapeutic, 4-Gene Panel
+For a list of genes and exons targeted by this test see Targeted Genes Interrogated by Acute Myeloid Leukemia, Therapeutic Gene Mutation Panel (FLT3, IDH1, IDH2, TP53), Next-Generation Sequencing.

 Next-generation sequencing is a comprehensive molecular diagnostic methodology that can interrogate multiple regions of genomic tumor DNA in a single assay.
-Many hematologic neoplasms, including acute myeloid leukemia (AML), are characterized by morphologic or phenotypic similarities but can have characteristic somatic mutations in many genes.
+Many hematologic neoplasms, including acute myeloid leukemia (AML), are characterized by morphologic or phenotypic similarities but can have characteristic somatic mutations in several genes that enable a more specific categorization.
 In addition, many cases of AML lack a clonal cytogenetic finding at diagnosis (normal karyotype) and can be better classified according to gene mutation profile.
 The presence and pattern of gene mutations in AML can provide critical prognostic information and may help in guiding therapeutic management decisions by physicians, particularly if targeted therapies are available.

-This test is a targeted next-generation sequencing assay that encompasses 4 genes with variable full exon, partial region (including select intronic or noncoding regions), or hot spot coverage (depending on specific locus).
+This test is a targeted next-generation sequencing (NGS) assay that encompasses 4 genes with partial gene region (including select intronic or noncoding regions) or hot spot coverage (depending on specific locus).
 Therefore, this test will not detect other genetic abnormalities in genes or regions outside the specified target areas.
 The test detects single base substitutions (ie, point mutations) as well as small insertion or deletion type events, but it does not detect gene rearrangements (ie, translocations), gene fusions, copy number alterations, or large scale (segmental chromosome region) deletions and complex changes.

-This assay does not distinguish between somatic and germline alterations in analyzed gene regions, particularly with variant allele frequencies (VAF) near 50% or 100%.
-If nucleotide alterations in genes associated with germline variant syndromes are present and there is also a strong clinical suspicion or family history of malignant disease predisposition, additional genetic testing and appropriate counseling may be indicated.
-Mutation cells detected between 5% and 10% VAF may indicate low-level (ie, subclonal) tumor populations, although the clinical significance of these findings may not be clear.
+This assay does not distinguish between somatic and germline alterations in analyzed gene regions, particularly with variant allele frequencies near 50% or 100%.
+If nucleotide alterations in genes associated with germline variant syndromes are present and there is a strong clinical suspicion or family history of malignant disease predisposition, additional genetic testing and appropriate counseling may be indicated.
 A low incidence of gene mutations associated with myeloid neoplasms can be detected in nonmalignant hematopoietic cells in individuals with advancing age (clonal hematopoiesis of indeterminate potential), and these may not be clearly distinguishable from tumor-associated mutations.
-Some apparent mutations classified as variants of undetermined significance may represent rare or low-frequency polymorphisms.
+Some apparent mutations classified as variants of uncertain significance may represent rare or low-frequency polymorphisms.

-Correlation with clinical, histopathologic, and additional laboratory findings is required for final interpretation of these results.
-The final interpretation of results for clinical management of the patient is the responsibility of the managing physician.
+The finding of a genetic alteration does not necessarily indicate the presence of a myeloid neoplasm.
+Correlation with clinical, histopathologic, and additional laboratory findings is required for final interpretation of NGS results and is the responsibility of the managing physician.

 81120